hopenjin/AI_Diabetes_Diagnosis_System/README.md

 This repo is the complete code implementation of our project, AI-Powered Conversational Diabetes Diagnosis System.

 ## Repo introduction
 The repo includes the original code and the final code completion of this project.
-Users only need the "local" and "server" folders for system deployment.
+Users only need the "local" and "server" folders for the deployment.

 ## How to use the repo?
 1. Download or fork the repo to your local device.